-If you’re on your way to Kalbarri or further north, Northampton (or Mooniemia as it was originally known) is a good place to break up the journey.
+If you’re on your way to Kalbarri or on a road trip from Perth to Exmouth, Northampton (or Mooniemia as it was originally known) is a good place to break up the journey.
 There are a few things to do in Northampton, WA, with it being registered as a Historic Town of Importance in 1993.

 Northampton was severely impacted by Cyclone Seroja in April 2021, which damaged 70 percent of homes in Kalbarri and Northampton.
 It will take a long time to repair all the damage, so some businesses may be closed or operating under limited capacity.